The Full Library of ADHD Tests and Assessments for Related Conditions

 - More Symptom Tests for Adults

-Any good ADHD evaluation will begin by critically analyzing not just the results of these tests, but also many aspects of the patient’s daily life, such as learning, memory, cognitive functioning, executive functioning, reasoning, social functioning, verbal and non-verbal communication.
+A proper ADHD evaluation begins with a critical analysis not just the results of these ADHD tests, but also other aspects of the patient’s daily life, such as learning, memory, cognitive functioning, executive functioning, reasoning, social functioning, verbal and non-verbal communication.

-ADHD is a highly comorbid condition and many other non-ADHD conditions can co-exist with ADHD.
-These other conditions are screened for in the initial evaluation.
+ADHD comorbidity must be taken into account.
+There are many non-ADHD conditions that frequently co-exist with ADHD — for example, learning disabilities, sensory processing disorder, speech/language delays, and autism spectrum disorder.
+The initial evaluation usually includes screening for these comorbid conditions.
 Then, if there is a high index of suspicion that other conditions are co-existent, one or more of the assessments listed below can be used to explore that co-existing condition further.

 Below is a description of 5 types of evaluations for children who exhibit signs of ADHD and related conditions, including learning disabilities.